home-assistant/developers.home-assistant/docs/internationalization/core.md

 ### Title

 This category is just a string: the translation of the integration name.
-This key is optional and Home Assistant will fallback to the integration name if it is omitted.
+This key is optional and Home Assistant will fall back to the integration name if it is omitted.
 Only include this if it's not a product brand.

 ### Config / Options